libp2p/specs/mplex/README.md

 ## Protocol

 Mplex operates over a reliable ordered pipe between two peers, such as a TCP socket, or a unix pipe.
-One peer is designated the session 'initiator' (or the dialer) and the other is the session 'receiver'.
-The session initiator does not necessarily send the first packet, this distinction is just made to make the allocation of stream ID's unambiguous.

 ### Opening a new stream